A short proof of Erd\H{o}s's $B+C$ conjecture: Introduction

-The purpose of this note is to provide a new and relatively short proof of \cref{thm_mrr}.
-The ideas behind this proof are based on recent advances made on \cref{thm_kmrr} and its generalizations in~\cite{KMRR25,KMRR26}.
+The purpose of this note is to provide a new and relatively short proof of Theorem~\ref{thm_mrr}.
+The ideas behind this proof are based on recent advances made on Theorem~\ref{thm_kmrr} and its generalizations in~\cite{KMRR25,KMRR26}.

+\paragraph{Acknowledgements} BK was partially supported by NSF grant DMS-2348315, JM was supported by EPSRC Frontier Research Guarantee grant EP/Y014030/1, and FKR was supported by the Swiss National Science Foundation grant TMSGI2-211214.